 But that hero was having none of it.
 “Let no one of you offer this honor to me.
 For I will refuse it.
 Further, I forbid any of the rest of you to stand up.
 The hero who brought us all together should be the leader of our host.”

 Thus was Jason chosen to be the leader of the Argonauts, for no one even among these bravest of all men dared to defy Heracles.
 He accepted the honor simply.
 “If you entrust your glory to my care, then I say, let us be about our task!”
-With that, the crew all took to their seats and broke out the oars, and the Argo danced away upon the waves under a freshening breeze and a clear blue sky.
-Unbeknownst to the heroes, all of the gods looked down upon them from above, even as the people of Iolcus cheered their departure and prayed for their safe return with the Golden Fleece — all of the people, that is, except one, who sat brooding as usual in his palace.
+With that, the crew all took to their benches and broke out the oars, and the Argo danced away upon the waves under a freshening breeze and a clear blue sky.
+Unbeknownst to the heroes, all of the Olympian gods looked down upon them from above, even as the people of Iolcus cheered their departure and prayed for their safe return with the Golden Fleece — all of the people, that is, except one, who sat brooding as usual in his palace.

 With no clue where the golden ram might have flown all those years ago, the heroes elected to sail where the winds and currents sent them, trusting to divine providence to put them on the right path in the end.
 Although the Argo had departed with good omens under auspicious skies, their voyage was not to be an easy one, nor would their behavior be unblemished over the course of it.

 In fact, they very nearly deserted their quest after making their very first landfall, upon the island of Lemnos.
-It was inhabited only by women, who after years of mistreatment at the hands of their menfolk had risen up to kill or drive away all of them.
+It was inhabited at this time only by women, who after years of mistreatment at the hands of their menfolk had risen up to kill or drive away all of them.
 Now, though, they missed men sorely, while the Argonauts, having spent weeks at sea to get here, were equally eager for the relief the women offered.
 They lingered on Lemnos for days, then weeks on end; even Jason showed no inclination to sail on.
 Like many of his company, he impregnated his chosen consort, the leader of the women.

 Finally Heracles, who almost alone among the crew had remained faithful to his beloved wife Megara, gathered them together and scolded them for their behavior.
 “Wretched men, is it for want of marriage that we have come thither?
 Are our own countrywomen not good enough for us?
 Do we wish to remain here forever, plowing this rich soil of Lemnos instead?
 No fair renown will we win thereby; the Golden Fleece will not come to us here of its own accord.”